The next day composure returned to Gary. He mowed a few lawns and doing so thought about the implications of his deed.

 Gary peddled his bike toward Beez’s apartment and on the way hoped he might even see Old Black Maggie.
 She would know the beret was not hers, but also know that it would be too much of a coincidence that Gary would be wearing one so soon after hers was stolen.
 She would have to know that Gary had possession of her beret.
 Her power over Gary would be null.

 Gary leaned his bike next to the entrance of Beez’s apartment and sprung up the steps.
-He knocked at Beez‘s door.
+He knocked on Beez‘s door.

 He heard two voices; both men.
-It was certain the knock was heard.
+He was certain the knock was heard.
 Gary waited for a few moments.
-Beez opened the door and a man in his mid twenties left with a polite goodbye to Beez and a cordial smile to Gary.
+Beez opened the door and a man in his mid-twenties left with a polite goodbye to Beez and a cordial smile to Gary.

 “Come in, Gary,” Beez said smiling, “what is that you are sporting on your head?”